blazej-bucha/graflab-cookbook/doc/graflab.md

     status_bar)
 ```

-Throughout the HOWTOs, we constantly keep the same names of these input
+Throughout the HOWTOs, we keep the same names of these input parameters, so
-parameters, so let's explain them:
+let's explain them:

 * `GM` -- Geocentric gravitational constant of GGM (`m^3 * s^-2`)